UpadhyayAshmita/Mathematical_foundation_of_machine_learning/labs/lab0.md

 ```bash
 touch ./labs/lab0/README.md
 ```
+Or use your editor to create this file.
 - **Step 3**: Editor the `README.md` file.
 On the first line, type `# Lab 0`.
 On the second line, type `This is a lab for practicing Git commands.`.
 On the third line, type `Please type your name below.`.
 On the fourth line, type your name.
 For example, `John Doe`.
 - **Step 4**: Add the `README.md` file to the staging area.
 You can use the following command to add the `README.md` file to the staging area.
 ```bash